Michael Avenatti Charged With 36 New Counts, Including Perjury, Ripping Off Mentally Ill Paraplegic Client

 — Hollywood Reporter (@THR) April 11, 2019

-And in another case, he’s accused of keeping $2.4 million that had been withheld from workers for federal taxes from employees in his company, Global Baristas.
+Further, in another case, he’s accused of keeping $2.4 million that had been withheld from workers for federal taxes from employees of his company, Global Baristas.

-And of course, he’s accused of not paying income taxes on any of the fraudulently-obtained money.
+Avenatti also stands accused of not paying income taxes on any of the fraudulently-obtained money.

-In a statement, Hanna said that the entire operation of defrauding clients, and moving money here and there, was all a part of a larger scheme to artificially prop up Avenatti’s financial “house of cards.”
+In a statement, Hanna said that the entire operation of defrauding clients — and moving money here and there — was all a part of a larger scheme to artificially prop up Avenatti’s financial “house of cards.”

 “Money generated from one set of crimes appears in other sets.”

-In all, Avenatti faces 10 counts of wire fraud, 19 tax-related offenses, two counts of bank fraud, and four counts of bankruptcy fraud, just in the California indictment.
+In total, Avenatti faces 10 counts of wire fraud, 19 tax-related offenses, two counts of bank fraud, and four counts of bankruptcy fraud in the California indictment.

-Avenatti is also facing a federal indictment, unsealed in New York last week, which accuses him of attempting to blackmail Nike, allegedly threatening to reveal payments to college athletes if the sporting goods manufacturer didn’t give him $20 million.
+Avenatti is also facing a federal indictment, unsealed in New York last week, which accuses him of attempting to blackmail Nike.
+Avenatti allegedly threatened to reveal payments to college athletes if the sporting goods manufacturer didn’t give him $20 million.

 In a text message to CNBC, Avenatti claimed that he is the victim of a smear campaign.